INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Experimental Evaluation

 \section{Experimental Evaluation}

-We design three types of experiments to comprehensively compare INHerit-SG with baselines: (i) Accuracy.
-We quantitatively compare INHerit-SG with recent open-vocabulary map representations in terms of retrieval accuracy on HM3DSem-SQR and real-world sequences (Sec.~\ref{sec:exp_retrieval}), (ii) Resource Usage.
-We analyze the memory usage of INHerit-SG compared to previous dense point-cloud representations (Sec.~\ref{sec:exp_resource}), and (iii) Ablation covering.
-We justify our design choices through a comprehensive ablation study covering hierarchy, timing, and verification modules (Sec.~\ref{sec:exp_ablation}).
-Further, we design a multi-step navigation task in real-world environments based on validate the downstream effectiveness of INHerit-SG (Sec.~\ref{sec:qualitative}).
+We design three types of experiments to comprehensively compare INHerit-SG with baselines: (i) \textbf{Accuracy.} We quantitatively compare INHerit-SG with recent semantic mapping representations in terms of retrieval accuracy on HM3DSem-SQR and real-world sequences (Sec.~\ref{sec:exp_retrieval}), (ii) \textbf{Resource Usage.} We analyze the memory usage of INHerit-SG compared to previous dense point-cloud representations (Sec.~\ref{sec:exp_resource}), and (iii) \textbf{Ablation Study.} We justify our design choices through a comprehensive ablation study covering hierarchy, verification modules, and VLM deployment methods (Sec.~\ref{sec:exp_ablation}).